yhayase/skk-vscode/memory-bank/activeContext.md

 The current development focus is on:
 - Implementing the **candidate deletion feature**
 - Completing the **dictionary registration feature**
-- **Keybinding contextualization and optimization (Issue #55)**: Implementing fine-grained keybinding control using VSCode's `when` clause contexts to ensure the extension only handles necessary key events based on the current SKK mode.
-This aims to improve compatibility with other extensions and VSCode's native functionalities.
+- **Keybinding contextualization and optimization (Issue #55) - Basic Implementation Complete**: The foundational work for fine-grained keybinding control using VSCode's `when` clause contexts is complete.
+This includes updates to core SKK logic, context update mechanisms in the VSCode layer, and `package.json` modifications.
+Remaining work involves full coverage for all modes and comprehensive testing.

 The candidate deletion feature allows users to delete unwanted candidates from their dictionary during conversion.
 This is useful for removing incorrect or outdated entries.